 The purpose of this checklist is to identify areas of effectiveness and growth in creating a trauma-informed school environment.
-Pages 3-8 pertain to the 6 principles of trauma-informed schools.
+Pages 3-8 pertain to the 6 principles of trauma-informed schools as developed by SAMHSA.
 Each principle is broken down by indicators, which are designed to assess the degree to which the 6 key principles are being implemented across a range of settings in the school (e.g., classroom, hallways, common outdoor spaces, etc.).

-This checklist is a product of the New Orleans Trauma-Informed Schools Learning Collaborative, a program of the New Orleans Health Department that includes partnerships with community-based organizations and schools in New Orleans.
-It draws on existing instruments designed to assess trauma-informed policies and practices, and incorporates feedback from New Orleans Trauma-Informed Schools Learning Collaborative partner schools.
+This checklist was originally developed by the New Orleans Trauma-Informed Schools Learning Collaborative, now known as the Coalition for Compassionate Schools (CforCS).
+CforCS is a program of the New Orleans Health Department that includes partnerships with community-based organizations and schools in New Orleans.
+This checklist draws on existing instruments designed to assess trauma-informed policies and practices, and incorporates feedback from partner schools.

 Suggested citation: Trauma-Informed Schools Walk-Through Checklist.

-(2017).
-New Orleans Trauma-Informed Schools Learning Collaborative.
+(2025).
+Coalition for Compassionate Schools.
+Available at: